• UCLA

 • What We Do

 We're a social psychology lab.
-Our research draws on interdisciplinary theoretical perspectivesfrom social psychology, cognitive + evolutionary anthropology, animal behavior, relationship scienceto investigate how people's social minds both create + navigate our social worlds.
+Our research draws on interdisciplinary theoretical perspectivesfrom social psychology, cognitive science, + evolutionary anthropology, animal behavior, relationship science—to investigate how people's social minds both create + navigate our social worlds.

-Dr. Krems is planning to accept a graduate student this year (applying December 2023, starting Fall 2024).
+Dr. Krems is planning to accept a graduate student this year (applying December 2024).

 •